chandaniptl/PR_1-Basic-calculation/README.md

 ![sum](https://github.com/user-attachments/assets/301b3571-2864-4089-b8ce-a8093a60857a)

-Simple Calculator – Project Documentation
+Simple Calculator – Project Documentation:
-Overview:

 This project is a web-based simple calculator that allows users to perform basic arithmetic operations: addition, subtraction, multiplication, division, and modulus.
 The calculator takes two numerical inputs, performs the selected operation, and displays the result.
 It also includes a clear button to reset all fields.
 Structure: